DOCUMENT TSC-2026/B68 · BLOG POST 68 · CONSUMER COMMERCE · REV. 01

 someone else's.

-The practical takeaway is to set your spending posture to what your category actually allows.
-If you sell consumables with a strong repeat rate and a sub-six-month payback, be aggressive, the math is on your side and underspending is leaving growth on the table.
-If you sell durables with a long payback, you do not get to lean on a hypothetical future, so the first order has to carry its weight: higher AOV, bundles, attach rates, and a margin structure that makes order one profitable enough on its own.
+Set your spending posture to what your category actually allows.
+If you sell consumables with a strong repeat rate and a sub-six-month payback, be aggressive.
+The math is on your side and underspending is leaving growth on the table.
+If you sell durables with a long payback, you do not get to lean on a hypothetical future.
+The first order has to carry its weight: higher AOV, bundles, attach rates, and a margin structure that makes order one profitable enough on its own.

-And whatever the category, the ceiling on your spending is set by your math, not your ambition.
-The most you can pay to acquire a customer is a function of contribution margin and your target payback, which is exactly what the max allowable CAC formula pins down.
+Whatever the category, the ceiling on your spending is set by your math, not your ambition.
+The most you can pay to acquire a customer is a function of contribution margin and your target payback period.
+That is exactly what the max allowable CAC formula pins down.
 Pair that ceiling with an honest LTV number and you stop guessing whether your acquisition is healthy.
-You know.

 + + + + + + + +

 Benchmarks are a starting point, not a verdict.
 Use them to ask the right question, which is almost never "is my CAC too high" and almost always "is my margin too thin or my retention too weak."
 Get that diagnosis right and the spending decision answers itself.
-If you want to go deeper on the inputs, start with contribution margin and then set your ceiling with max allowable CAC.
+If you want to go deeper, start with contribution margin for DTC and then set your ceiling with max allowable CAC.

 Work with Taylor · Consumer Commerce